markkho/nyu_lab_in_cognition/book/course-content/syllabus.md

 ### Quizzes (10% of grade)
 Short quizzes over the assigned reading and videos will be assigned in class at the start of each lecture.

-### Presentation (10% of grade)
+### Presentations (15% of grade)
 Students will be assigned to working group through the entire semester.
-Each group will present a summary of the reading/chapter assigned for that class.
-Presentations involve a few slides describing the overall content of the class, and a list of questions that your group had about the read that we can discuss as a group.
+Each group will present a summary of the reading/chapter assigned for class.
+Presentations involve a few slides describing the overall content of the class, and a list of questions that your group had about the read that we can discuss.

 ### Homework (15% of grade)
-We will have semi-regular homeworks (at least once a week or once every other week).
+In the first half of the semester, we will have several homework assignments to help reinforce basic ideas covered in class.
 These should not be too long or onerous and should let you develop your skill and practice material covered in class.
 Often you will complete these assignments by filling out a webform or by completing some exercises on the class Jupyterhub instance and submitting your completed notebooks.
 Some are written assignments which give you practice summarizing research results in paper form, writing the various parts of an academic paper, and communicating the results of statistical tests.

-### Labs (45% of grade)
+### Labs (50% of grade)
 The main part of the course will consist of three multi-part labs.
 These labs will expose key concepts in the psychology of cognition and perception and will consist of multiple exercises and reports.
 Most of this work will take place in the Jupyterhub.

-### Final Project (10% of grade)
-The course builds to a final project which will be completed in groups.
-The final project will involve designing and experiment, collecting the data, and analyzing it.
-Students may work in small groups (~2-4 people) and will collectively submit a final paper.
-The final written paper should be in conference submission format with an abstract, intro, methods, results, discussion, and references.
-The lenght will be 6-8 pages in the Cognitive Science Society Latex template (will discuss in class).
-Bibliography and references will not included in the page limit.
-At the end of the class each group will give a ~10 minute presentation on their project (background, hypothesis, experimental design, results, analyses, conclusions).
-Paper Due at Midnight on the day of the final exam.
- - Final Paper: 5%
- - Final Presentation: 5%

 ## Classroom Policies